lenathou/manrina-test/logs.md

     at performSyncWorkOnRoot (react-dom.development.js:26080:20)
     at flushSyncCallbacks (react-dom.development.js:12042:22)
-    at eval (react-dom.development.js:25646:13)Comprendre cette erreur invariant.js:48 Uncaught Invariant Violation: columnWrapperStyle not supported for single column lists at invariant (invariant.js:40:15)
+    at eval (react-dom.development.js:25646:13)Comprendre cette erreur index.tsx:107 Uncaught TypeError: startTime.toISOString is not a function at formatSessionTime (index.tsx:107:48)
-    at FlatList._checkProps (index.js:380:30)
+    at MarchePage (index.tsx:311:34)
-    at new FlatList (index.js:342:10)
-    at constructClassInstance (react-dom.development.js:14323:18)
+    at renderWithHooks (react-dom.development.js:16305:18)
-    at updateClassComponent (react-dom.development.js:19683:5)
+    at updateFunctionComponent (react-dom.development.js:19583:20)
-    at beginWork (react-dom.development.js:21606:16)
+    at beginWork (react-dom.development.js:21596:16)
     at HTMLUnknownElement.callCallback (react-dom.development.js:4164:14)
     at Object.invokeGuardedCallbackDev (react-dom.development.js:4213:16)
     at invokeGuardedCallback (react-dom.development.js:4277:31)